Download the fact sheet:

 What if someone contravenes a bargaining order?

 The Fair Work Ombudsman can investigate contraventions of a good faith bargaining order.
-Where a person contravenes a bargaining order, the Fair Work Ombudsman may take legal action for penalties of up to $10,800 for an individual and $54,000 for a corporation.
+Where a person contravenes a bargaining order, the Fair Work Ombudsman may take legal action for penalties in excess of $13,000 (for an individual) or $66,000 (for a company).
+Penalty amounts are subject to change.
+You can check the current maximum penalties at www.fairwork.gov.au.

 Alternatively, if a bargaining representative contravenes one or more bargaining orders, a bargaining representative can apply to the Fair Work Commission to assist in resolving the dispute.